Matty Wildie

-Matty Wildie (born 25 October 1990) is a professional rugby league player who plays as a and for Oldham RLFC in the Betfred Championship.
+Matty Wildie (born 25 October 1990) is a professional rugby league footballer who plays as a and for Oldham in the Betfred Championship.

 He previously played for the Wakefield Trinity Wildcats in the Super League, and on loan from the Wildcats at the Batley Bulldogs and Doncaster in the Championship.
 Wildie has also played for the Dewsbury Rams, Featherstone Rovers and the Bradford Bulls in the Championship.

 Background

 Wildie was born in Wakefield, West Yorkshire, England.
 He was educated at Outwood Grange Academy.

 Career

 He previously played for the Wakefield Trinity Wildcats and the Batley Bulldogs (on loan).
 He signed a two-year contract extension with Wakefield Trinity Wildcats on 26 May 2011.
 Wildie began a loan spell at the Batley club for an initial one month, to June 2012.

 Dewsbury Rams

 In August 2014, he signed with the Dewsbury Rams for the 2015 season.

 Featherstone Rovers (re-join)

 On 29 October 2021, it was reported that he had signed for Featherstone in the RFL Championship.